-Additional functions and services in the application will increase users’ engagement, enhance their experience, and distinguish your app from competitors.
+Additional functions and services, added during the app development process, will increase users’ engagement, enhance their experience, and distinguish your app from competitors.

 Personalization and use of AI algorithms.
 These are the features commonly used in bank applications: the ability to transfer money by a frequently used number, put regularly used services on the main page, view up-to-date spending analytics, and more.
 Here you can add the use of Big Data to predict customer behavior and create targeted offers.